DanielMartensson/STM32-OS/README.md

-# STM32-OS 20.04 LTS
+# STM32-OS 24.04 LTS
-This repository is about a minimal Linux distro, based on `Ubuntu 20.04 LTS`.
+This repository is about a minimal linux distro, based on `Ubuntu 24.04 LTS`.
 This linux distribution has the minimal setup for starting a system.
-Every package `Ubuntu 20.04 LTS` have, can be installed on `STM32-OS`.
+Every package `Ubuntu 24.04 LTS` have, can be installed on `STM32-OS`.

 # Important software pre-installed

+* busybox
-* Busy Box
+* ssh
-* Open SSH
+* apt
-* APT
+* dpkg
-* DPKG
+* nano
-* Nano
+* python
-* Python
+* isc-dhcp-client
 * bzip2
 * gzip
 * net-tools